thesaigoneer/atomic-saigon/README.md

 It's a work in progress, but as they mention it is 'the easiest way to build your own desktop Linux images'.

+## Current image
+Since it is so easy to rebase I will be making some recipe's per DE.
+In the config directory of this repo you will find additional yaml files, that i rename to recipe.yml and then rebase to.
+You can look through them for my specific adaptations.

+!!If you rebase to my image (without cloning) you will currently find yourself in:

+2nd of April 2024:     - atomic-kde-saigon

+3rd of May 2024:       - bluefin-saigon * <<

+* = currently active

 ## Idea